harness/developer-hub/docs/infra-as-code-management/pipelines/approval-step.md

 During pipeline execution, once the approval plan appears, you can see all the changes and decide whether to approve or reject the changes.
 Approving runs the **Apply** command.
 Rejecting causes the pipeline to fail.

-If you have the right access control, you can select on each resource and see which attributes have changed.
+If you have the right access control, you can select each resource and see which attributes have changed.

 ![Resources](./static/approval-runtime.png)